There are times when you may need to copy a WordPress post or page.

 For example, let’s say you post regular announcements on your site about different events or promotions with similar content.
-Instead of creating a new post for every new event or announcement, writing content, selecting the same categories, etc., you could just copy an existing post, make a few small changes to the content, publish, and you’re done!
+Instead of creating a new post for every new event or announcement, writing content, selecting the same categories, etc., you could just duplicate an existing post, make a few small changes to the content, publish, and you’re done!

 (WordPress doesn’t provide a simple way to duplicate a page or post)

-(Duplicate Post Plugin)
+(Duplicate Post – WordPress Plugin)

 For more details, go here}:

-How To Install Duplicate Post
+How To Install The Plugin

 (Plugins – Add New)

-(Add Plugins section – Search for plugins)
+(Add Plugins page – Search plugins)

-Activate your plugin …
+Activate the plugin …

 (Plugin installation screen)